Zehelein/pg-transactional-outbox/lib/README.md

 ## Outbox

-The `initializeOutboxMessageStore` function is a generator function to store outbox messages for a specific aggregate type (e.g. a movie or an order) and a corresponding event type (e.g. movie_created or order_cancelled).
+The `initializeOutboxMessageStorage` function is a generator function to store outbox messages for a specific aggregate type (e.g. a movie or an order) and a corresponding event type (e.g. movie_created or order_cancelled).
 The generated function can then be used to store a message in the outbox table.
 Each outbox